nazhifahnaurah/assigment-dibimbing/CaseStudy_modelling_multiclass_clasification_day12/README.md

 5. Species = setosa, versicolor, virginica

 ## Exploratory Data Analysis (EDA)
-**Visualization**: Several plots were created to explore the relationship between the features (petal length, petal width, petal length, and petal width) and the corresponding species (Setosa, Versicolor, Virginica).
+1.**Visualization**: Several plots were created to explore the relationship between the features (petal length, petal width, petal length, and petal width) and the corresponding species (Setosa, Versicolor, Virginica).
-**Insights**:
+2.**Insights**:
 - The Setosa species has a wider petal width and shorter petal length compared to the other species.
 - The Versicolor species shows a slight increase in both petal length and width.
 - Virginica species has the longest and widest petals.
 - Setosa is well separated from the other two species based on petal and corolla features.

 ## Feature Engineering
- **Outlier Handling**: Addressing potential outliers in the dataset.
+ 1.**Outlier Handling**: Addressing potential outliers in the dataset.
- **Feature Scaling**: StandardScaler is applied to normalize features for better performance in clustering and classification models.
+ 2.**Feature Scaling**: StandardScaler is applied to normalize features for better performance in clustering and classification models.

 ## Clustering using KMeans
 **Elbow Method**: The optimal number of clusters is determined using the elbow method, which shows a clear separation between clusters.